Top 5 Neighborhoods for Families in San Diego

 - Del Mar Heights

-As one of the most desired neighborhoods in San Diego, the biggest attraction of Del Mar is its location.
+As one of the most desired neighborhoods in the city of San Diego, the biggest attraction of Del Mar is its location.
 It sits along the coast, offering plenty of beautiful beachfront property.
 With little more than 13,000 residents it is a friendly, tight-knit community.
 It is an exceptionally safe suburb, with a better crime rate than 83% of all cities in California.
 Local schools include the Del Mar Hills Academy and Del Mar Heights School, both with excellent ratings.
 Additionally, it is a vibrant neighborhood with a plethora of family-friendly activities, including two nearby parks, Powerhouse Park and Crest Canyon Park, as well as Torrey Pines Golf Course.
 You can also visit La Jolla Cove to the south for some coastal restaurants and snorkeling.

 Median home value: $1,102,320